telekom/psikeds/doc/HowtoDeployPsikedsOnTomcatUbuntu.md

   which should be resolvable as /var/lib/tomcat7/webapps (In case of problems delete all existing psikeds war-files and directories)

+- delete the existing directories 'queryagent' and 'resolutionengine' in $CATALINA_BASE/webapps.

 - restart the tomcat instance by using the command bash> sudo /etc/init.d/tomcat7 start